 People might say ‘Don’t stress’, but it’s not always as easy as snapping the fingers.
 Especially if the stress factors are ongoing.

-Studies have shown common causes of stress are poor communication, unrealistic work demands, unclear roles, management practices, and lack of appreciation.
+Studies have shown common causes of stress at work are poor communication, unrealistic work demands, unclear roles, management practices, and lack of appreciation.
 On top of that, we’re facing new challenges with lockdowns and working from home.
-Not all of this is in our control, but we can develop better coping skills.
+Not all of this is in our control, but we can develop better-coping skills.

 Using our own tools and interventions we can beat this.
 To give you some ideas, here are 10 simple ways to relieve stress …